NEW (TV station): History

 The station commenced broadcasting on 20 May 1988, making Perth the last of the capital cities to get full network service.
-By this time, it had been scaled back considerably and was little more than a low-cost relay of network programming from Sydney, without the local content that Treasure had wanted to produce.
+By this time, it had been scaled back without the massive local content that Treasure had wanted to produce, and despite some local programming for the first five years, became little more than a relay of network programming from Sydney.

 The first news team included former Nine newsreader Greg Pearce, Alan Hynd, Gina Pickering, Peter Perrin, Debra Bishop, Ian Brayshaw and John Barnett.

+In 1993 Frank Lowy sold his stations to a reformed Network Ten.
+Network Ten then divested CTCTV (Canberra), ADS10 (Adelaide) and NEW10 (Perth) from their direct control to comply with % ownership rules of the time.
+The stations were "sold" to Charles Curran Group who managed the triple as a proxy.
+CTCTV was sold to Southern Cross after a period, leaving ADS10 and NEW10 in Curran's control.
+Network Ten re-acquired ADS10 and NEW10 when ownership conditions were changed around 1996.

-NEW commenced digital television transmission in January 2001, broadcasting on VHF Channel 11 while maintaining analogue transmission on VHF Channel 10.
+NEW10 commenced digital television transmission in January 2001 in line with other capital city digital transition, broadcasting on VHF Channel 11 while maintaining analogue transmission on VHF Channel 10.

 The analogue signal for NEW was shut off at 9.00am WST, Tuesday, 16 April 2013.

-On 2 December 2016, the final broadcast of Perth's 10 News First took place from Dianella studios after more than 28 years.
+On 2 December 2016, the final broadcast of Perth's 10 News took place from Dianella studios after more than 28 years.

 On 5 December 2016, the station left Dianella after 28 years and moved to the state-of-the-art studios at 502 Hay Street in Subiaco.